 First, we browse the area to see what van lifers recommend.
 Then, we match that location with Google Maps and search for a nearby field, park, school, or public building.

 We prefer parking where one side of the street is not residential–you bug fewer people that way.

 FreeRoam and iOverlander are similar.
 Both check all the boxes for planning a successful road trip.
 FreeRoam gives and allows you to filter on additional details.
-For example, you can filter campgrounds by amenities, reviews, rig length, crowdedness in particular.
+For example, you can filter campgrounds by amenities, reviews, rig length, and crowdedness in particular.

 Travellers often worry about wi-fi or cell service.
 FreeRoam has a feature just for this.
 You can overlay cell phone carriers onto the map.
 Another overlay feature is the firesmoke layer.
-As we’ve seen many fires the past few years, this feature is becoming increasingly helpful during bad air quality conditions.
+As we’ve seen many fires in the past few years, this feature is becoming increasingly helpful during bad air quality conditions.